 Racial harassment, discrimination, and hate/bias conduct in relation to the Student Code of Conduct

-How are racial harassment, discrimination, and hate/bias non-academic misconduct conduct currently addressed under the Student Code of Conduct (“the Code”)?
+How are racial harassment, discrimination, and hate/bias conduct addressed under the Student Code of Conduct?

-Non-Academic Misconduct (NAM) refers to behaviours that violate the behavioural expectations outlined in the Code and supporting policies such as the Residence Community Standards, Athletic & Recreation Non-Academic Misconduct Policy.
+Non-Academic Misconduct (NAM) refers to behaviours that violate the behavioural expectations outlined in the Code and supporting policies such as the Residence Community Standards, and the Athletic & Recreation Non-Academic Misconduct Policy.

 Within the Code, there are violations which may be used to address particular forms of racist behaviour.
-The Code prohibits Harassment, which includes racial harassment, and Discrimination by a Student Group, which may be used to address racial discrimination by a student group.
+The Code prohibits Harassment, which includes discriminatory harassment, harassment by provocation or incitement, and hazing, and Discrimination by a Student Group, which may be used to address racial discrimination by a student group.

 Racism, hate or bias may come into play when looking at other prohibited conduct under the Code, where there is evidence that this was a factor in the conduct.
 Other kinds of prohibited conduct where racism, hate or bias may be found to be a factor could include, but are not limited to Assault, Sexual Harassment, Hazing, and/or Vandalism.

 If a protected ground under the Ontario Human Rights Code is found to have been a factor in misconduct, this will be considered an aggravating factor in the sanctioning process.

 What might racial harassment, discrimination or hate/bias look like on campus?